-During the year under review, two meetings of the Committee were held respectively on 28th May, 2019 and 23rd July, 2019.
-The attendance of the member directors at the Nomination and Remuneration Committee meetings is as under:
+During the year under review, four meetings of the Committee were held respectively on 18th June, 2020; 12th August, 2020; 13th September, 2020 and 12th November, 2020.
+The composition of the Committee and attendance of the member directors at the Nomination and Remuneration Committee meetings is as under:

-Name of the Director Category No. of Meetings Attended Dr. Lalit Bhasin Independent Non-Executive; Chairman of the Committee 2 of 2 Mr. Dinesh Chandra Kothari Independent Non-Executive 1 of 2 Mr. Ranjan Kishore Bhattacharya Independent Non-Executive 2 of 2 d) Corporate Social Responsibility (CSR) Committee:
+Name of the Director Category No. of Meetings Attended Dr. Lalit Bhasin Independent Non-Executive Director; Chairman of the Committee 4 of 4 Mr. Dinesh Chandra Kothari Independent Non-Executive Director 3 of 4 Mr. Ranjan Kishore Bhattacharya Independent Non-Executive Director 1 of 2 Ms. Preeti Gandhi Independent Non-Executive Director 1 of 1 Mr. Amritesh Jatia Non-executive & Promoter Director 2 of 2 d) Corporate Social Responsibility (CSR) Committee:

 At the commencement of the year under review, the CSR Committee, constituted under Section 135 of the Act, comprised Mr. Shiv Kumar Jatia, Managing Director, who chairs the Committee meetings, and Dr. Lalit Bhasin, Mr. Dinesh Chandra Kothari and Mr. Pinaki Misra, Independent Non-executive Directors as its members.
 The role, responsibilities, powers and terms of reference of the Committee are in consonance with Section 135 of the Act and the rules made there-under.
 Quorum for the Committee meetings is two members.
+During the year under review, Mr. Pinaki Misra resigned from the office of Director of the Company effective, 3rd September, 2020 and accordingly ceased to be member of Corporate Social Responsibility Committee, Further, Ms. Preeti Gandhi, Independent Non-executive Director was appointed on 13th September, 2020 and Subsequently, co-opted as member of the Corporate Social Responsibility Committee.